medcomdk/MedComLandingPage/docs/index.md

         [1.2.1 Why have MedCom made Multiple Implementation Guides?](#121-why-have-medcom-made-multiple-implementation-guides) <br>
     [1.3 Relevant pages](#13-relevant-pages) <br>

 Here you will find the information you need to get started with MedCom's FHIR standards.
 To get more information about each standard, please click on the pages below.
-All webpages are in English, unless other is specified.
+All webpages are in English, unless other specified.

 | Name in English | Name in Danish |                            Short description                      |
 |:---------------:|:--------------:|:-----------------------------------------------------------------:|